 Use Multitasking in iOS makes the iDevice more powerful.
-Because it’s bundle features like Drag & Drop, Split View or Split screen & Slide Over, Multitasking apps on Dock, Most recently used apps on the dock and more trustworthy and important for products that we never used in past. here’s I explain closer look into all the features one by one with the video tutorial.
-For using the multi tasking you have to swipe up to the center of the screen, then it will show up the iPad’s new App switcher which is a mixture of the Mac’s Mission control interface will help you in the multiple tasking.
-Let’s see how to use Multitasking on iPad.
+Because it’s bundle features like Drag & Drop, Split View or Split-screen & Slide Over, Multitasking apps on Dock, Most recently used apps on the dock and more trustworthy and important for products that we never used in past. here’s I explain a closer look into all the features one by one with the video tutorial.
+For using the multi-tasking you have to swipe up to the center of the screen, then it will show up the iPad’s new App switcher which is a mixture of the Mac’s Mission control interface will help you in the multiple tasking.
+Let’s see how to use Multitasking on the iPad.

 Explained: Use Multitasking on iPad: Split View, Slide-Over, Drag & Drop, Dock

 To access dock on the lock screen or app screen, Swipe up finger on the iPhone screen from bottom to top.
 The dock will pop-over on the iPad screen.

 A dock is a new way to open or access the most recently used app on iPad in iOS.

 - In this, we can drag any items to other apps using dock easily.
 For Example – Open Photos app, Press & Hold on photo

 - Next, Swipe up your finger and Launch dock, Open Message app from another hand.

 - Leave a photo on the Message text box.

 That’s it, in the same way, we can use other essential apps like mail, Web Browser.